 All in all, successful interventions are used in efforts to bring a substance use disorder problem and serious mental illness to one’s attention.
 Loved ones and skilled professionals in the drug intervention group seek to communicate the negative effects that their substance use problem is having on them and those surrounding them.
 The ultimate goal is to help persuade them to seek out professional help by way of an intervention specialist and group intervention.

 How Do People Become Addicted?

+The chemical signals in people’s brains are strongly affected when they use drugs, particularly the pleasure receptors.
+Because of this, emotions, actions, and even thoughts become distorted.
 Typically, these centers of pleasure allow someone to enjoy entertainment, food, or activities.
 When a high is reached, dopamine rushes to this part of the brain, triggering it to let the body know that it has felt something it enjoys.
 Unfortunately, there will never be a high as strong as this one.

-It is imperative that before an intervention is staged, those involved educate themselves on substance abuse and how somebody ends up in a place where they’re dependent on a drug.
+It is imperative that before a drug intervention group is staged, those involved educate themselves on substance abuse and how somebody ends up in a place where they’re dependent on a drug.
 This will go a long way with the one who is struggling.
 Because of this, they will see that their loved ones are doing their best to understand what is going on in their minds and body.

-An intervention may be necessary if your loved one:
+A drug intervention or alcohol intervention may be necessary if your loved one:

 - Displays secretive behavior

 - Has a lack of motivation or energy

 - Becomes depressed or anxious